WGEN-TV

 WGEN-TV (channel 8) is a television station licensed to Key West, Florida, United States, broadcasting the Spanish-language Estrella TV network to the Miami–Fort Lauderdale television market.
-Owned-and-operated by Estrella Media, WGEN-TV's studios are located on Northwest 75th Street in Miami's Medley neighborhood, and its transmitter is located on Southard Street in Key West.
+Owned-and-operated by MediaCo, WGEN-TV's studios are located on Northwest 75th Street in Miami's Medley neighborhood, and its transmitter is located on Southard Street in Key West.

 WGEN-TV's over-the-air broadcasting radius only covers the western Florida Keys.
-Therefore, it is relayed through a network of four low-power translator stations throughout the area, including Miami-licensed WVFW-LD, and also relies on cable and satellite carriage to reach the entire South Florida market.
+Therefore, it is relayed through a network of four low-power translator stations throughout the area, including Miami-licensed W08EV-D, and also relies on cable and satellite carriage to reach the entire South Florida market.

 History

 The station first signed on the air on May 26, 1996, as WWFD.
 During the 1990s, the station broadcast in Portuguese with programming aimed at the area's Brazilian population.
 Channel 8 subsequently changed its call letters to WWTU on February 8, 2000, then to WVIB on February 8, 2002, and finally to its current calls as WGEN-TV on July 1, 2004.
 Prior to December 2005, WGEN was, under the ownership of Sonia Broadcasting, co-owned with another Key West station, WDLP-TV (channel 22, now WSBS-TV).

 In December 2005, WGEN came under the control of Colombian broadcaster Caracol Televisión, which holds a 25% ownership stake in Mapale LLC, the maximum allowed by Federal Communications Commission (FCC) regulations regarding foreign ownership of terrestrial stations.
 On September 18, 2006, Caracol relaunched the station under the "GenTV" brand and began serving as its primary program supplier; programming on WGEN included Colombian and Brazilian telenovelas, a Colombian-produced news program (Noticias Caracol), and a local version of Desafío 20.06, a reality show similar to Survivor.